- Radio Times

 About this programme

 2/2.
 Part two of two.
-The broadcaster interviews Fredrick Baer, who has been on death row at Indiana State Prison for seven years following his conviction for the murders of a woman and her four-year-old daughter.
+The broadcaster interviews Fredrick Baer, who is awaiting execution at Indiana State Prison for the murders of a woman and her four-year-old daughter.
 Baer talks about his abusive childhood and explains what led him to a life of crime, before Trevor visits the chamber where the condemned man will one day be executed.
 There's also an insight into the more privileged part of the facility, where inmates stay in a dormitory with cubicles instead of cells.
 There, he talks to John Serwatka, who was paid to kill two innocent strangers and will never be released.

 Cast and crew